Destination Guide

 Udzungwa Mountains National Park

-About Udzungwa Mountains National Park
+Why travel to Udzungwa Mountains National Park

 The Udzungwa Mountains rise dramatically from the surrounding plains, harboring one of the most biodiverse forests in Africa.
 This 1,990 square kilometer park protects part of the ancient Eastern Arc Mountains—among the oldest mountain ranges on Earth and a global biodiversity hotspot.